What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 The Tatra Mountains winter hiking trails

 - To get to Murowaniec mountains hut, you need to get to Kuznice first.
-It’s just a short bus ride from the main bus station in Zakopane and it costs 3 zloty.
-From there you can take a blue trail through Boczan or yellow one through the Jaworzynka Valley.
+It’s just a short bus ride from the main bus station in Zakopane and it costs 3 zlotych.
+From there you can take a blue trail through Boczan or a yellow one through the Jaworzynka Valley.
 Both of them take around 1,5-2 h.
 They are fairly easy, but there are some steeper parts, so be aware.

 - Blue trail to the Black Lake from the Gasienicowa Hall takes around 30 minutes one way.
 However, in the deep snow and icy path, it might take longer and be more difficult, so make sure to check it before.

 - If you want to stay in the mountain hut Murowaniec for the night, it’s the best to book it in advance.
-It’s one of the few mountains huts that don’t allow people to sleep on the floor either.
+It’s one of the few mountain huts that don’t allow people to sleep on the floor either.
 Prices start from 30-40 zl per person.

 - The path in Strazyska Valley is quite flat, so it’s accessible to more people, even with no previous experience in the mountains.
-From the entrance to the National Park until the end of the valley it’s around 30-40 min walk.
+From the entrance to the National Park until the end of the valley it’s around a 30-40 min walk.
 From there, after 5 more minutes, you can reach Siklawica waterfall.
-It’s worth to remember, that to get into the National Park you need to pay for entrance, which is 5 zl (£1).
+It’s worth remembering, that to get into the National Park you need to pay for entrance, which is 5 zl (£1).

 Definitely yes!
 It was a great trip!
 Beautiful views, unspoiled snow, and most of it exclusively for us.
 That’s why I prefer Tatras in winter.
 They are majestic, breathtakingly beautiful, a bit more adventurous, requiring more effort and preparations – but they are empty!
 Because crowds in the mountains are the last thing, that I want to experience myself.

 Go and visit that beautiful place, but first of all – be safe!